Tout Terrain Frames, Bicycles, Trailers and Packs

 All Boulevard frames are on sale.

-Black Boulevard frame and fork for internal hub: $770.00
+Anthracite Boulevard frame and fork for internal hub: $770.00 (Medium & Large only)

-Silk Road Derailleur frames are also on sale: $700.00, not including the fork.
+Silkroad Derailleur frames are also on sale: $700.00, not including the fork.
+(Extra Large, Blue & Green Only)

 The new Shimano Alfine 11 speed hub is now available.
 Also, we have the Schmidt SL hub and fork system.

-The Silkroad Explore frames with Pinion Drive are now in stock.
+The Silkroad Xplore frames with 18 speed Pinion Drive are now in stock.
+Metropolitan Xplore frames are expected in June, 2014.

 The Silkroad features a frame with integrated rear rack for the best possible combination of low weight and high strength.
 By eliminating the braze-on tabs there are no bolts to come loose or tabs to shear off.
 The rack itself is stronger, stiffer and lighter.
 Fitting a rear rack to most disc brake equipped frames has been awkward at best.
 By designing the rack into the frame, this problem has been solved for good.